-You’ll need to create an opt in freebie for your online course launch.
+You’ll need to create a lead magnet for your course launch.
 This differs to your generic lead magnet that you use for your site.
 Instead, it’s a course-specific lead magnet and it needs to be branded as your online course.
-This might be a checklist, cheatsheet or guide.
+This might be a checklist, cheatsheet or a tools guide.

 Running up to your launch you want to create blog posts that educate your audience about your topic.
 This is an important aspect of social influencing because people aren’t going to purchase your course unless they know why it’s important and how it’s going to help them.

 Let’s pretend for a second that you’re launching a list building course.
 Not everyone understands the benefits of having an email list to grow their business.

 In this case, you might write 4 blog posts on list building and one about why it’s important:

 - Why an email list is more important than social media

 - How to start, manage and grow an email list